Estimating means of bounded random variables by betting: Warmup: exponential supermartingales and predictable plug-ins

-While several heuristic and asymptotic calculations were made to derive the above predictable mixtures, these were only used as guiding principles to sharpen confidence sets, and all such schemes retain the validity guarantee.
-As long as $(\lambda_t)_{t=1}^\infty$ is $[0, 1)$-valued and predictable, we have that $(M_t^E(\mu))_{t=0}^\infty$ is a nonnegative supermartingale which can be used in Theorem~\ref{theorem:4step} to obtain different valid CSs for $\mu$.
-In an attempt to generalize this procedure, notice that the exponential function was used throughout to ensure nonnegativity, but that any nonnegative supermartingale starting at one would have sufficed.
+The above calculations are only used as guiding principles to sharpen the confidence sets, but \emph{all} such schemes retain the validity guarantee.
+As long as $(\lambda_t)_{t=1}^\infty$ is $[0, 1)$-valued and predictable, we have that $(M_t^E(\mu))_{t=0}^\infty$ is a test supermartingale for $\Pcal^\mu$ which can be used in Theorem~\ref{theorem:4step} to obtain different valid CSs for $\mu$.

+Foreshadowing our attempt to generalize this procedure in the next section, notice that the exponential function was used throughout to ensure nonnegativity, but that any other test supermartingale would have sufficed.
 In fact, if a martingale is used in place of a supermartingale, then Ville's inequality is tighter.

-Next, we present a nonnegative \textit{martingale} starting at one, removing a source of looseness in the predictable mixture confidence sets derived thus far.
+Next, we present a test \textit{martingale}, removing a source of looseness in the confidence sets derived thus far.
+We discuss its betting interpretation, provide other guiding principles for setting $\lambda_i$ (equivalently, for betting), which will involve attempting to maximize the expected log-wealth in the betting game.